Go to the list of all blogs

 Related Ticker: GOOGL, AAPL, TSLA

-GOOGL's Stochastic Oscillator sits in oversold zone for 6 days
+GOOGL's Stochastic Oscillator is remaining in oversold zone for 6 days

 The price of this ticker is presumed to bounce back soon, since the longer the ticker stays in the oversold zone, the more promptly an uptrend is expected.